Helping Clients Settle a Family Member’s Complex Estate Effectively

 If you have concerns about a will or you’re dealing with will disputes, contact our team today.
 We can advise you on the next steps to take and help you avoid litigation.

 Losing a loved one is a challenging emotional experience.
 This experience can be amplified as you work on closing their estate and distributing assets.
 Our probate attorneys will stay by your side to protect your rights and give you the legal guidance you need.
+We understand what you are going through, and we are committed to making this time easier for you.

-Our team understands what you are going through, and we are committed to making this time easier for you.
-To learn more about our probate attorneys and how we can assist you, please contact Patricia Scott Law by calling 510-984-2390 today.
+To learn more about our experienced attorneys and how we can assist you, please contact our law office by calling 510-984-2390 today.